 (2) A person must not, unless the person has a permit to do so, undertake or cause to be undertaken on land that is in the development control area, works for the purpose of controlling erosion on private property that is contiguous with the River reserve.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (3) A Schedule 5 authority must not undertake on land that is in the Riverpark or development control area, works for the purpose of controlling erosion unless —